 After several months of apparent inactivity from this particular client, our office received a call from a contractor in New Jersey with questions about our plans - at a store site we were unaware of.
 It quickly became clear that our high-profile client with national exposure was stiffing us.

+Now I do more programming than architectural design, but I still produce a product and want to be fairly compensated for my work.
+What is a fair and equitable system of copy protection?
 I prefer the 'screen of shame' method for business software.
 A license key which is mathematically linked to the name of the registering company or user (and the license count) allows the user to reinstall the software on a new hard drive or a new machine without restriction.
-If the user gives away their license key and software, they know that their company name will appear on every copy - advertising their morals and assuring traceability.
+If the user gives away their license key and software, they know that their company name will appear on every copy - advertising their morals and assuring traceability. |

 That was when I stopped 'borrowing' 'free' software.
 It occurred to me that, as an AEC professional selling my service I was in the same boat as those selling software.